WangXinxin-2025/ESGMN/README.md

 Figure 4.
 Seed metabolites

 # 3. Software running instructions
 * The executable file is published in a folder, as shown in Figure 5.
-Double-click SGMNS.exe in the folder ‘SGMNS’ to run the executable file.
+Double-click E-SGMN.exe in the folder ‘E-SGMN’ to run the executable file.
 For the example dataset, the program runs within 30min.

 ![image](https://user-images.githubusercontent.com/49905529/199870757-6d3ad3a4-8ce9-4755-8fcf-1918b0852e96.png)<br>
 Figure 5.
 The folder where the software is published

-## 3.1 Parameter settings for SGMNS
+## 3.1 Parameter settings for E-SGMN
 * Enter parameters in turn according to the software prompts, and then press ‘Enter’ to continue.
 The default parameters are shown in Figure 6.

 ![image](https://user-images.githubusercontent.com/49905529/199870775-a752e1d0-528d-471f-a42a-447f21734e9a.png)<br>